gpuweb/cts/docs/implementing.md

 ### GPUDevices in tests

 `GPUDevice`s are largely stateless (except for `lost`-ness, error scope stack, and `label`).
-This allows the CTS to reuse one device across multiple test cases.
+This allows the CTS to reuse one device across multiple test cases using the `DevicePool`, which provides `GPUDevice` objects to tests.

 Currently, there is one `GPUDevice` with the default descriptor, and a cache of several more, for devices with additional capabilities.